The 40 Funniest Words in the English Language—And How to Use Them

 Example: "He was left woebegone, but hopeful."

-It may seem like pretentious nonsense to use a word that sounds like taradiddle to describe, well, pretentious nonsense, but it would certainly suitable since that’s exactly what taradiddle means.
+It may seem like pretentious nonsense to use as silly of a word as taradiddle to describe, well, pretentious nonsense, but it would certainly suitable since that's exactly what taradiddle means.

 Example: "His stories are more taradiddle than truth."

-Example: “I just adopted the cutest multipoo puppy.”
+Example: "I just adopted the cutest Maltipoo puppy."